-The historic structure is proposed to remain at its current non-conforming setbacks but will be elevated vertically on the site.
+The historic structure residence is proposed to remain at its current non-conforming setbacks but will be elevated vertically on the site.
 The additions are proposed forward of the front wall plane of the home and to its side and rear.
-The variance request, if approved, would allow construction of portions of an addition and relocation of the detached accessory structure within the minimum rear setback.
-It is often appropriate to offset an addition to a historic structure from the existing wall plane to allow for differentiation from old to new.
-Such is proposed for the accessory structure; however, it will be relocated from the ground floor to the third floor, with the new first and second floor additions near the same footprint yet considerably larger than what exists.
+The variance request, if approved, would allow construction of portions of an addition and relocation of the detached accessory structure to be located within the rear setback.
+In some instances, it is appropriate to offset an addition to a historic structure from the existing wall plane to allow for differentiation from old to new.
+Such is proposed for the accessory structure, however, it will be relocated from the ground floor to the third floor, with the new first and second floor additions near the same footprint yet considerably larger than what exists.
 These new additions could have a negative impact upon the historic character of the site and Marina Historic District.